MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-cluster.md

 Once the feature updates are installed, you'll need to update the cluster functional level and update the storage pool version using PowerShell in order to enable new features.

    > [!IMPORTANT]
-   > Azure Stack HCI clusters running Storage Replica will require each server to be restarted a second time after the 21H2 Feature update is complete, before performing the post installation steps.
+   > Azure Stack HCI clusters running Storage Replica will require each server to be restarted a second time after the 21H2 Feature update is complete before performing the post installation steps.
 This is a known issue.

 1. **Update the cluster functional level.**